microsoft/busiotools/sensors/tracing/README.md

 1) Open an elevated command prompt
 2) Run CollectSensorsTraces.cmd
+2a) If you would like to capture the device driver details Run CollectSensorsTraces.cmd -pnp
 3) When prompted, reproduce the problem
 4) Press any key on the command prompt where you ran CollectSensorsTraces.cmd
 5) Collect the traces and build information from C:\Windows\tracing